-Crimping tools do the same work with electronic solders, they weld or join two wires together.
-But unlike the solder iron that join cables with alloys, crimp tools use mechanical force.
-Thereby making a stronger and rust-free crimp.
+It does the same work with electronic solders, they weld or join two wires together.
+But unlike the soldering iron that joins network cables with alloys, crimp tools use mechanical force to create a stronger and rust-free crimp.

-Using a crimper is quite easy, all you need is to strip the length of wire you want to crimp and fix the connector.
+Using a crimper is quite easy, all you need is to strip the length of wire you want to crimp with wire stripper and fix the connector.

 For crimpers with interchangeable die sets, choose the right head for the connector by matching the wire gauge rating.
 Finally, crimp the terminal and make sure it is strong for data transmission.

 There are three types, they include:

 - Hammer crimping tools.